KJWilliamson/kjwilliamson/README.md

 <br>
 A few examples:
 <br>

-One solo project & three group projects from Kenzie Academy:
+One solo project & three group projects from Bootcamp:
 <br>
 <br>